l3uddz/plex_autoscan/README.md

 },
 ```

+`RUN_COMMAND_BEFORE_SCAN` - If a command is supplied, it is executed before the Plex Media Scanner command.

+`RUN_COMMAND_AFTER_SCAN` - If a command is supplied, it is executed after the Plex Media Scanner, Empty Trash and Analyze commands.

 `SERVER_ALLOW_MANUAL_SCAN` - When enabled, allows GET requests to the webhook URL to allow manual scans on a specific filepath.
 Default is `false`.